galaxyproject/galaxy-hub/src/admin/config/nginxProxy/index.md

 }
 ```

-The contents of <tt>location /static { } </tt> should be adjusted accordingly if you're serving Galaxy from a subdirectory.
+The contents of `location /static { } ` should be adjusted accordingly if you're serving Galaxy from a subdirectory.

 ## Sending files using nginx

 Galaxy sends files (e.g. dataset downloads) by opening the file and streaming it in chunks through the proxy server.
 However, this ties up the Galaxy process, which can impact the performance of other operations (see [Admin/Config/Performance/ProductionServer](Admin%2FConfig%2FPerformance%2FProductionServer) for a more in-depth explanation). nginx can assume this task instead and as an added benefit, speed up downloads.
-This is accomplished through the use of the special <tt>X-Accel-Redirect</tt> header.
+This is accomplished through the use of the special `X-Accel-Redirect` header.
 Dataset security is maintained in this configuration because nginx will still check with Galaxy to ensure that the requesting user has permission to access the dataset before sending it.

-To enable it, add the following to your <tt>nginx.conf</tt>:
+To enable it, add the following to your `nginx.conf`:

 ```
 #!highlight nginx